editorconfig/editorconfig/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
+## Which problem does this feature fix?
-A clear and concise description of what the problem is (Ex: Can't select specific file).
+Description of what the problem is (Ex: Can't select specific file).

-**Describe the solution you'd like**
+## Describe the solution you'd like
-A clear and concise description of what you want EditorConfig to do.
+A clear description of what you want EditorConfig to do.

-**Additional context**
+## Additional context
 Add any other information about the feature request here.